JemmaFromJupiter/HoYoLAB-Desktop/README.md

 # HoYoLAB-Desktop
-A Desktop app for HoYoLAB
+A desktop application for HoYoLAB

+Version at 3.0.0.0 due to migration from Python to C++